-LWPTSA International/Cultural Night Resource Guide and Feedback - 1.4.23
+LWPTSA Heritage/Cultural/International Nights Resource Guide and Feedback -- 1.4.23

-Many PTSAs host International/cultural nights annually in an effort to celebrate their school's diversity.
+Many PTSAs host Heritage/Cultural/International Nights annually in an effort to celebrate their school's diversity.
 These events may involve tables sampling food and looking at artifacts, flags and maps.
 LWPTSA Council has received questions inquiring about whether or not these events should continue to happen or be revamped completely.
 There has been feedback from building administrators and families over concerns of tokenism, cultural appropriation and lack of inclusivity.
 Currently, there isn't anything formally written/available on the National or WSPTA site.